jbhersch/fast_fourier_series/README.md

 second derivatives match that of the original cubic function at the beginning and end of the padding.

+As expected, the addition of padding provides a much better Fourier Series approximation to the cubic function than without, with is illustrated in the next plot.

 <img src="images/cubic/cubic_with_padding.png" width="600" height = "400" />

+Similarly, padding the input function also drastically increases the accuracy of the first two derivative approximations.

 <img src="images/cubic/cubic_1st_derivative_with_padding.png" width="600" height = "400" />
 <img src="images/cubic/cubic_2nd_derivative_with_padding.png" width="600" height = "400" />

+Similar to the bell curve, the derivative approximations deviate at the edges of the plots, but for the most part they are very accurate.

 ## Noise Removal